Best Police Flashlights

 2. Magnetic USB charging system

-3. Very simple but effective UI, with only 2 modes, but with dual stage switch
+3. Very simple but effective UI, with only 2 modes, but with dual stage tail switch

 4. Vibrates when battery runs low!